-This information was prepared in collaboration with Christene Hirschfeld – Queens Council, Intellectual Privacy Lawyer, BOYNECLARKE.
+This information was prepared in collaboration with Christene Hirschfeld – Queens Counsel, Intellectual Privacy Lawyer, BOYNECLARKE.
 Please contact Christene if you wish to seek legal advice about how CASL will impact your sales and marketing activities.

 NOTE: On May 23, 2017, this post was updated to reflect changes to CASL that come into effect on July 1, 2017

 Upon introduction in 2014, CASL included a transitional provision that afforded a three-year grace period for implied consent.
 These transitional implied consents will expire on July 1, 2017.